DardelHMB/wiiuerrorinfo/docs/home.md

 The cause is SLC corruption.
 Fixing it will require hardmod.
 I do not have a guide on how to replace the SLC or repair it.

-If you were happening to use isfshax (de_fuse too I think?), this is normal.
+If you were happening to use isfshax (de_fuse too I think?), or otherwise see the minute menu, this is normal.
 No action is required.

 ## That's all for now